Sciebo-RDS/RDS-Web/README.md

 - yarn `npm install yarn`
 - gettext

-All nodejs dependencies can be installed through `yarn install` in folder `/client`.
+All nodejs dependencies can be installed through `yarn --cwd client install`.

 If you want to change the classic integration, you need the following software aswell:
 - [php composer](https://getcomposer.org/download/)